jenkinsci/credentials-binding-plugin/README.md

 You should use a single quote (`'`) instead of a double quote (`"`) whenever you can.
 This is particularly important in Pipelines where a statement may be interpreted by both the Pipeline engine and an external interpreter, such as a Unix shell (`sh`) or Windows Command (`bat`) or Powershell (`ps`).
 This reduces complications with password masking and command processing.
 The first step in the above example properly demonstrates this.
+It references an environment variable, so the single-quoted string passes its value unprocessed to the `sh` step, and the shell interprets `$PASSWORD`.
 The next two steps use the basic Pipeline `echo` step.
-The first one references the Groovy variable and needs no quotes.
-The second one needs to use double quotes, so that the interpolation is performed in Groovy.
+The last one needs to use double quotes, so that the [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) is performed by the Pipeline DSL.

 For more information, see the Pipeline step reference for [Credentials Binding Plugin](https://www.jenkins.io/doc/pipeline/steps/credentials-binding/).

 ## Changelog

-See [GitHub Releases](https://github.com/jenkinsci/credentials-binding-plugin/releases) for new releases, or the [old changelog](old-changelog.md) for history.
+See [GitHub Releases](https://github.com/jenkinsci/credentials-binding-plugin/releases) for new releases (version 1.20 and newer), or the [old changelog](old-changelog.md) for history (version 1.19 and earlier).